-In phenylketonuria (PKU) the mental disturbance is related to the excretion of phenylpyruvic acid and o-hydroxy- phenylacetic acid together with phenylalanine, phenyllactic acid and phenylacetic acid.
-Of these, phenylpyruvic acid is detected by the ferric chloride test but is insufficiently reliable for screening (for the screening of the newborns, the microbiological Guthrie test is used).
+In phenylketonuria (PKU) the mental disturbance is related to the excretion of phenylpyruvic acid and o-hydroxy-phenylacetic acid together with phenylalanine, phenyllactic acid and phenylacetic acid.
 The patients have an inherited deficiency of the enzyme phenylalanine hydroxylase (or a cofactor) responsible for forming tyrosine from phenylalanine which is present in the plasma in increased concentrations.
-These patients are now effectively treated with low-phenylalanine diets started as early in their lives as possible.
+These patients can be effectively treated with low-phenylananine diets started as early in their lives as possible.
+Therefore it is carried out the screening of the newborns (48 - 72 h after birth).
+At present there are 18 diseases tested in the Czech Republic, the phenylketonuria was the first disease tested.

-In circumstances in which acute porphyria (an inborn error of the porphyrine metabolism) is suspected, i.e. in surgical emergences, nervous and psychiatric conditions in which the diagnosis is obscure, a test for porphobilinogen should be carried out.
+In circumstances in which acute porphyria (an inborn error of the porphyrine metabolism) is suspected, i.e. in surgical emergences, nervous and psychiatric conditions in which the diagnosis is obscure, a test for s porphobilinogen should be carried out.
 This is identical with the Ehrlich aldehyde test for urobilinogen.
 However, the coloured product cannot be extracted with amyl alcohol.